 Pancreas volume is reduced in people with type 1 diabetes (T1D) because the organ contains fewer exocrine cells, according to a study at Vanderbilt University Medical Center.
 The findings refine the basic anatomy of the diabetic pancreas and could lead to improved prevention and treatment.

-“We have recognized for some time that in type 1 diabetes the pancreas is smaller, but the reason was a mystery,” said Jordan J. Wright, M.D., an endocrinology fellow at Vanderbilt and first author of the study, which was published in Diabetologia.1
+“We have recognized for some time that in type 1 diabetes the pancreas is smaller, but the reason was a mystery,” said Jordan J. Wright, M.D., an instructor at Vanderbilt and first author of the study, which was published in Diabetologia.1

 “We have recognized for some time that in type 1 diabetes the pancreas is smaller, but the reason was a mystery.”

 The pancreas has an endocrine compartment that produces hormones like insulin and an exocrine compartment that produces digestive enzymes.
 Although the organ’s insulin-producing beta cells are destroyed in diabetes, those cells account for only 2 percent of the pancreas’s total volume, Wright said.
 The remaining 98 percent is comprised of acinar cells dedicated to production of digestive enzymes.

 “Since type 1 diabetes was thought to only affect the beta cells of the islet, we were surprised at how much smaller the diabetic pancreas is.
 We knew that the small size couldn’t be accounted for just by the loss of the beta cells,” Wright said.